anadi45/ExpenseManager/README.md

 You can visit the deployed website here - <u>https://ranjeetbaraik-expense-manager.onrender.com</u> <br>

 Frontend is build with HTML, CSS & Javascript along with Bootstrap CSS.<br>
-NodeJS server is used as backend and MongoDB for database .
+Express framework is used for backend and MongoDB for database .
 <br>

 # QUICK WALKTHROUGH